 Rather than casting a wide spray or steady stream of water over a large area, drip irrigation dribbles out tiny quantities of water to provide steady soaking in specific places.
-Ready to find the supplies you need in your local store?
-Use The Home Depot app to locate products and check inventory.
-We'll take you to the exact aisle and bay.

 Installing drip irrigation is a snap for any motivated do-it-yourselfer.
 Consider which areas of your yard need it the most and take measurements to determine how much pipe or hose will be required.

 Drip irrigation can be buried underground or laid on the ground and covered with mulch.